prachinayakal/Password-Generater/README.md

 ## How to Use

 1. Open the Random Password Generator web page.
-2. Choose the desired criteria for your password:
-   - Adjust the password length using the slider.
-   - Toggle options for including uppercase letters, lowercase letters, numbers, and special characters.
-3. Click the "Generate Password" button.
+2. Click the "Generate Password" button.
-4. Your generated password will appear in the designated area.
+3. Your generated password will appear in the designated area including uppercase letters, lowercase letters, numbers, and special characters.
-5. Click the "Copy" button to copy the password to your clipboard.
+4. Click the "Copy" button to copy the password to your clipboard.

 ## Technologies Used